-The chopsticks are “natural” because no chemicals or bleach are used in the manufacturing process and the surface is left untreated; no varnish, lacquer or oil has been applied.
-As the chopsticks are made of natural wood the grain pattern and color of each chopstick may vary.
+No chemicals or bleach are used in the manufacturing process in these natural chopsticks, and the surface is left untreated; no varnish, lacquer or oil has been applied.
+They hold food very securely, especially slippery foods such as tofu and noodles.

-- Child size: 7 inches; Regular size: 9⅜ inches; Cooking size: 11⅝ inches
+- Child size: 7" long; Regular size: 9⅜" long; Cooking size: 11⅝" long

-- It is natural for the color to change slightly after repeated use.
+- It is natural for the color to change slightly after repeated use

 - Made in Japan

-Who Makes it
+Who Makes It

 The Ishikawa Local Timber Revitalization Project is a not-for-profit organization founded in 2013 to promote the healthy and sustainable growth of local forests.
 They teamed up with the Kosumi Chopstick Studio, which produces chopsticks using old-fashioned machinery, to create Natural Noto Hiba Chopsticks.